pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-12-kerkyra-santa-maria-di-leuca-across-the-adriatic.md

 {{< image src="IMG_7310.jpg" alt="Leaving Palaiokastrita" ratio="3x2" >}}

 I worried only a little about the wind.
-According to the grib files, there would be no wind to start with and then a nice 10 to 15 knots on the {{% explain "beam" "the side of the boat" %}} later on.
+According to the {{% explain "grib" "a small file that contains weather predictions" %}} files, there would be no wind to start with and then a nice 10 to 15 knots on the {{% explain "beam" "the side of the boat" %}} later on.
 We turned on the engine to get to the windy zone as fast as possible.
 The sea alternated between glassy and oily.

 The swell was building a bit once we entered the Adriatic Sea.
 Andreas was writing an email to his class on the laptop, soon had to run outside and lost his breakfast in our wake.
 There's something about staring at a screen that doesn't agree with sailing.